bhomaidan1990/diplib/doc/src/main.md

 things that are not available elsewhere.
 The library is built on the following three principles:

-1. **Precision:**
+1. **Precision**

     We implement the most precise known methods, and output often defaults to floating-point samples.
 The purpose of these algorithms is quantification, not approximation.

 2. **Ease of use**

     We use modern C++ features to provide a simple and intuitive interface to algorithms, with expressive syntax, default values, and little boiler-plate code required from the user.
 There is no need to be aware of an image's data type to use the algorithms effectively.

     Furthermore, developing an image analysis program involves a lot of trial-and-error, rapid prototyping approaches are applicable: the edit-compile-run loop should be quick.
 We aim for short compile times with pre-compiled algorithms and few public templates.

 3. **Efficiency**

     We implement the most efficient known algorithms, as long as they don't compromise precision.
 Ease-of-use features might also incur a slight overhead in execution times.
 The library can be used in high-throughput quantitative analysis pipelines, but is not designed for real-time video processing.

 Algorithms in *DIPlib* typically accept input images of any data type (though, of course, some algorithms are specific to binary images, or cannot handle